Banana Rum Cake

 - Add sour cream; mix until just combined.

-- Bake for 55-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+- Bake for 55-60 minutes, or until a toothpick or skewer inserted into the center of the cake comes out clean.

 - Let cake cool in pan for 10 minutes and then invert onto a wire rack until completely cool.

 - Using a small bowl, whisk together powdered sugar and milk or rum.

 Spiced® is a participant in the Amazon Services LLC Associate Programs and other affiliate services.
 This means that spicedblog.com receives a small commission by linking to Amazon.com and other sites at no cost to the readers.